A manufacturable surface code architecture for spin qubits with fast transversal logic: Performance evaluations

 A \snaq{} device of width $w$ can support a surface code distance of up to $d=w-2$ in a logical $1\times N$ configuration if logical operations are restricted to only tCNOTs.
 This processor would have a\removed{some} maximum allowed interaction distance within which the tCNOT's performance is acceptable, which would depend\removed{s} on the relative strengths of shuttling errors to other sources of error. \removed{Compiling programs to such an architecture}This limited connectivity is reminiscent of\removed{the challenges faced in} nearest-neighbor-connected\removed{ivity} noisy intermediate-scale quantum (NISQ) processors, where long-range interactions require multi-hop, higher-cost operations, except in this case the extra cost is in \removed{time}latency instead of added error.
 In these NISQ processors, locality-aware mapping and routing techniques were developed to minimize the amount of long-distance communication needed \cite{li_tackling_2019}; \snaq{} may benefit from the adaptation of these techniques to make use of fast tCNOTs whenever possible.
 Compiling to a transversal-equipped architecture presents several interesting opportunities to further improve processor speed.
 First, logical shuttles in the same direction can be performed in parallel.
 Second, only one of the two logical qubits is actively in-use during the shuttling periods of a tCNOT, allowing the other qubit to take part in other operations in the meantime.
 Third, the end-to-end latency of a longer-distance tCNOT can be nearly halved if the mobile qubit is not shuttled back to its original location, but instead deposited close to the stationary qubit after the operation.

-On the other hand, \removed{a}the same width-$w$ \snaq{} device\removed{of width $w$} could also support a surface code distance of up to $d=\lfloor \frac{w-3}{2} \rfloor$ in a logical $2\times N$ layout, \removed{which could then support}allowing both transversal CNOTs and lattice surgery if one logical channel is left free to use as routing space.
-Such a device with two available modes of communication is reminiscent of the\removed{classic} latency hierarchies\removed{y} in classical computer architecture, where care must be taken to avoid unnecessary use of main memory accesses or network connections. \removed{Such a processor}This presents a compelling challenge for future compilation research.
+On the other hand, \removed{a}the same width-$w$ \snaq{} device\removed{of width $w$} could also support a surface code distance of up to $d=\lfloor \frac{w-3}{2} \rfloor$ in a logical $2\times N$ layout, \removed{which could then support}enabling both tCNOTs and lattice surgery if one logical channel is left free to use as routing space.
+A processor with two available modes of communication is reminiscent of the latency hierarchies in classical computer architecture, where care must be taken to minimize the use of main memory accesses or network connections.
+This presents a compelling challenge for future compilation research.